 My companion, on the other hand, decided the blue was her favorite, while I went with the red.
 But something tells me we would’ve both crowned the white had it not been so familiar to us.
 The Allagash is ubiquitous, yes, but it’s also something special.

-About halfway through our pints, it was time to play some games (while drinking the other half).
+About halfway through our pints, it was time to play some games.
 We started with BurgerTime, a 1982 platformer that’s sort of like working the grill for a Fourth of July cookout except the burgers are scaled to the size of a Datsun and you have to compose them by dislodging their buns, patties and lettuce from four stories of scaffolding while a bunch of wobbly human-sized hot dogs (also fried eggs and pickles) try to stop you.

 The next logical choice was Daytona USA, a pioneering 1994 racing simulator that puts you behind the wheel of a stock car and lets you compete against your friends (or perfect strangers) in real time.
 Stock car racing was invented in America, and so was the spectacle of a stock car crash—the kind that prevented me from a thrilling, last-second, come-from-behind win.

-We then moseyed over to Cactus Canyon, a fun pinball machine from 1998 that puts a humorous spin on a formative period of American history: the Old West.
+We then moseyed over to Cactus Canyon, an Old West-themed pinball machine from 1998 that puts a humorous spin on a formative period of American history.
 Here we dueled gunslingers, collected bounties, trespassed on a mining claim and failed to save a damsel some scoundrel had tied to the tracks.

 Abandoning both her and the frontier, we stopped at Super Street Fighter II Turbo, where we tried to punch, kick and body slam our way to victory as Guile, an American Air Force officer whose taut and bulging physique says he still puts in plenty of ground time.
 Instead, we felt like Apollo Creed in Rocky IV as the game’s first opponent, a Soviet behemoth named Zangief, repeatedly clobbered us.